cuthbertLab/music21/buildDoc/rst/moduleStream.rst

         .. method:: index(obj)

-            return the index for the specified object
+            Return the first matched index for the specified object.

             >>> a = Stream()
             >>> fSharp = note.Note("F#")